EnXan/immo_alert_berlin/README.md

     - stadtundland
     - vonovia
     - wbm
+  pre_filter: true # uses js to actually click the filter settings on the websites if available.
+This makes the crawling faster.
+If it fails just deactivate it

 notification:
   telegram_enabled: true
   notify_new_listings: true
   notify_price_changes: true
   notify_removals: false # Set to true if you want removal notifications

 database_path: "database/database.json"
 ```